graphicsdesk/everything/README.md

 # Everything

-A list of our data reporting, analyses, and code.
+A list of all our data, analyses, and interactives.

 ## Data reporting